karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 19 (3.6) - Evaluation.md

    - Recommended - Chi-squared test
    - Alternatively: Fisher's exact test, G-test
 2. Ordinal:
-   - Recommended - Kolmogorov-Smirnov test
+   - Recommended - Kolmogorov-Smirnov test; sensitive that the categories are ordered.
-   - Alternatively - Chi-squared test, median test
+   - Alternatively - Chi-squared test (forgets that the data is ordered), median test
 3. Interval and ratio:
-   - Recommended - Student's _t_-test
+   - Recommended - Student's _t_-test; compares the tewo interfaces and see if the difference is significantly difference; can be used only when the data distribution is normal.
    - Alternatively - MWW test, Kruskal-Wallis test

+5. Binomial: Only with __two possible__ outcomes; like a coin toss.
+           - Binomial tests

 ## Summary Of Empirical Tests